luloenciso/dyn-H2OPO/README.md

 * Simulate the water content dynamics in cellulose-oil insulation over time
 * Consider the temperature to which the insulation is subjected at each time step
+* Simplified simulation that considers water diffusion in cellulose as a single time constant
 * Only mineral oil is considered
 * Use different types of cellulose (kraft paper or pressboard)
 * Use different conditions of cellulose (new or aged)